boonsboos/tetrvm/tet.md

 `a b -- b a`

 ### jump
-jumps to the specified instruction (not label yet)
+jumps to the specified label. eg: `jump 0o01` jumps to label 1.

+does not modify the stack

 ### stop
 stops the current execution